waleeda/oldWikiArt/README.md

 pinch‑to‑zoom and a Support screen lets you send feedback or donate via Google Play in‑app purchases.
 Section titles are localized using your device language with a fallback to English when needed.

+Paintings can be viewed in three layouts—list, grid and sheet—mirroring the iOS design.
+The list and grid layouts display the artist name, title and year beneath each image while the sheet layout shows only the artwork image.